magicsandbox-ai/magicsandbox/packages/js/dev/README.md

 todo

+### prebuild

+Script to run before building the App.
+The script will run in your current working directory, not the App folder.

 ## Globals

 This package exports a `globals` object that can be used with your linter.
 See [here](https://github.com/magicsandbox-ai/magicsandbox/blob/main/eslint.config.mjs) for an example.